 It’s officially a new year, and you may be thinking about the growth of your SaaS business.
 Many of you might have already met with your team to do some strategic planning… BUT how do you know if your strategy and team alignment is any good?

 In this blog, I’ll walk through the four essential steps of strategic planning for SaaS that form the backbone of an effective Go-To-Market strategy.

 When I started to hire more senior leadership at ToutApp and even at my time at Marketo as SVP of Strategy in the executive time, we got into a tough conversation on how we would kickstart growth.
 Every single time these conversations inevitably devolved into the blame game.

 It’s par for the course when you have a sophisticated machine.
 When something is not working and a proper strategy isn’t in place… it leads to pointed fingers.
-That’s how you can easily devolve.
+That’s how easily you devolve.

 So how do you align your team?

 As a Founder of multiple SaaS businesses (and now a SaaS GTM coach) I’ve seen some patterns on effective strategic planning, and narrowed them into four actionable steps.

 The very first thing you and your team must establish is your Revenue Target.
 Setting revenue targets is imperative when strategizing for the new year.
 This goal provides clear direction for you and your team to make informed decisions.
 It also serves as measurable benchmarks that help assess everyone’s performance.

 Revenue targets foster a sense of purpose and provide a clear roadmap for resource allocation, investment, and product development.
 A well-defined revenue target will offer a basis for evaluating the success of marketing and sales efforts, enabling your teams to adjust strategies in real-time to stay on course.